DataDog/integrations-core/consul/README.md

 **Available for Agent >6.0**

-* Collecting logs is disabled by default in the Datadog Agent, you need to enable it in `datadog.yaml`:
+* Collecting logs is disabled by default in the Datadog Agent, enable it in `datadog.yaml` with:

   ```
   logs_enabled: true